Upcoming AUSA Book Connects Families With Army Culture

 “We value our members, and not all members of AUSA have served in the Army; we want to share that pride and knowledge that we have about the Army with them, especially parents of soldiers and entry-level spouses,” said Barron, who’s also an Army spouse.
 “We’re thrilled to have been able to give [Perkins] the opportunity to share her passion for the Army with our members.
 This was a labor of love.”

-Customs, Courtesies and Traditions of the United States Army: A Primer for Family Members is coming soon to the AUSA store.
+Customs, Courtesies and Traditions of the United States Army: A Primer for Family Members is available here through the AUSA store.